 Shoes and accessories were more dramatic, too.
-Shoes would be pumps or strap heels in a medium or high height.
-Stockings would be sheerer and in colors to match the dress.
-Gloves would also match or be white (and were taken off to eat).
+Shoes would be slip on pumps or one strap Mary Jane heels in medium or high height.
+Stockings would be sheerer and in white or colors to match the dress.
+Gloves would also match or be white (and were taken off to eat, smoke or use the restroom).
 A hat would be whatever is most becoming to the dress, such as a feather trim sun hat or decorative cloche.
-Learn more about dressing in afternoon party dresses.
+Carrying a parasol was a popular beach or summer party accessory.

 If a woman is to host the tea, then etiquette calls for her to NOT wear a hat and to keep her dress long and elegant.
 I don’t quite understand the no hat rule, other than it just sets her apart from the sea of hatted guests.
-Instead, I imagine she would have had her hair styled especially for the occasion.
+Instead, I imagine she would have had her hair styled specially for the occasion.

 Those college kids get to have all the fun fashions.
-Being away from parents (who do their laundry) and in a fashion-forward subculture, college kids wore sportier clothing, such as knit dresses, knee length knit suits, knit sweaters, knit vests, knit socks, knits gloves… knit knit knit!
+Being away from parents (who did their laundry) and in a fashion-forward subculture, college kids wore sportier clothing such as knit dresses, knee length knit suits, knit sweaters, knit vests, knit socks, knits gloves… knit knit knit!

 A sorority girl living in a community house needed a lounging robe or house jacket and slippers to remain modest.
 Her busy school schedule did not excuse her from changing clothing several times a day.

 “Each girl’s wardrobe should contain an extra dress or two which can be worn to meals.
 At breakfast and lunch, the girls will of necessity wear the dresses they wear to class.
 At dinner time they should change into something different.
 They will find themselves fresher in appearance and will be more sociable if they take time to change clothes before the evening meal.”
 (Textiles and Clothing / by Elizabeth Sage.)